mortenmoulder/TwitchClipper/README.md

 6. someone please see if it works on osx please
 7. Check if file exists before overwriting it (waste of time)
 8. Somehow allow the user to determine how many videos they want (filtering, basically).
 Not everyone wants every video
+9. ~~Refactor to Helix API instead of Kraken, which apparently was newer~~